andrei1058/docs/docs/BedWars1058/setup/creating-arenas.md

+---
+sidebar_label: Creating Arenas
+title: Creating Arenas
+sidebar_position: 2.2
+---
-# Video tutorial
+## Video tutorial

 [![Video tutorial](https://img.youtube.com/vi/pPCa2Se-QSY/0.jpg)](https://www.youtube.com/watch?v=pPCa2Se-QSY&t=1s "Tutorial")

-# Step by step tutorial
+## Step by step tutorial

 1. Make sure you have the required permissions in order to use set-up commands.
 Type `op yourname` in console for that.
 2. Now you can set the main lobby using `bw setLobby`.
 Now it will restart the server.
 Join again and continue this tutorial.